prakhariOS/AirQuality/README.md

 # AirQuality

  Air quality information using websocket, on your iPhone.
 Swift 5.

+# Features
+ -> Live city wise AQI(Air Quality Index) table
+ -> AQI highlighted by diffrent colours based on levels.
+ -> AQI upto two decimal places.
+ -> Chart of the AQI of the selected city.

-How does the app look like?
+# How does the app look like?

 1. City Listing